Select your newsletters:

-ITER Director-General Osamu Motojima presented a status report of the ITER project.
-The project entered the Construction Phase immediately after the Baseline was approved at the extraordinary IC on July 28, 2010.
+ITER Director-General Osamu Motojima presented a status report of the ITER Project.
+The project entered the construction phase immediately after the Baseline was approved at the extraordinary ITER Council on 28 July 2010.
 This report included a new strategy for cost savings and cost containment.

 The Council welcomed the actions taken by the Director-General since his appointment and commended the strong collaboration between the ITER Organization and the Domestic Agencies towards cost containment and cost savings.
 The ITER Council noted with approval the recent progress and pace of development within the ITER Organization.
-This includes extensive work at the ITER site and the placement of high-tech manufacturing contracts in all ITER Members, including the Vacuum Vessel which is a "critical path" component.
-In total, 46 Procurement Arrangements representing 60% of the total value of the project have been signed.
+This includes extensive work at the ITER site and the placement of high-tech manufacturing contracts in all ITER Members, including the vacuum vessel which is a "critical path" component.
+In total, 46 Procurement Arrangements representing 60 percent of the total value of the project have been signed.

 The ITER Council encouraged further efforts by the ITER Organization and the Domestic Agencies to improve coordination and to reduce costs.
 The Council approved the Annual Work Plan and the Budget for 2011.
 The Chairs of the ITER Council and the subsidiary bodies were re-elected.

 First Foundation Stone Ceremony for the Headquarters Building

-Finally, the Director-General thanked the Host Party, the European Union represented by Mr. Robert-Jan Smits, for its strong support.
+Finally, the Director-General thanked the Host Party, the European Union represented by Robert-Jan Smits, for its strong support.

 The correction coils are part of the ITER magnet system and they will play a key role in ITER's performance.
 The correction coils are a set of 18 coils inserted between the toroidal field and poloidal field coils and distributed around the Tokamak.
 Their function is to correct the error field modes resulting from geometrical deviations caused by manufacturing and assembly tolerances.
 Although much lighter and slimmer than the toroidal and poloidal field coils—and running a smaller current (10 kA)—the correction coils are larger in size (measuring up to 8 metres in width).
 Consequently, the manufacture of these coils is not as straightforward as it would seem at first sight.